In this section

 Backflow prevention containment policy

-The policy setting out Wellington City Council and Hutt City Council criteria regarding connection to the city's water supply is available via a pdf at the bottom of the page.
+The policy setting out Wellington City Council and Hutt City Council criteria regarding connection to the city's water supply is available via PDF.

 Tender processes